 Founded in 2005 to increase national wealth and contribute to the growth of Korea’s finance industry

-Sponsoring overseas programs for children and relief/development, participating in local volunteer programs and sponsoring organizations and programs serving the public interest
+Sponsoring overseas programs for children and relief/development, participation by KIC’s overseas staff in local volunteer programs and sponsoring organizations and programs serving the public interest

 Contributing to the advancement of the domestic finance industry by sharing insights and expertise through external committees, events, etc.